Hrithikbarmangc/barman.github.io/_portfolio/sorting-mechanisms.md

 ### Sorting Efficiency

-To quantify sorting performance, we define the efficiency as the fraction of particles that end up in the **correct well corresponding to their chirality**.
+To quantify sorting performance, we define the efficiency as the fraction of particles that end up in the correct well corresponding to their chirality.

 $$
 \eta = \frac{N_{\mathrm{correct}}}{N}